noseka1/toolbox-container/README.md

 Before the image can be used, it must be built.
 Refer to [Building OpenShift Toolbox](#building-openshift-toolbox) section for instructions on how to build the image.

-Sample use cases are described in the sections:
+For more information on how to use the image, refer to sections:

  * [Using OpenShift Toolbox as development machine on Windows](#using-openshift-toolbox-as-a-development-machine-on-windows)
  * [Deploying OpenShift Toolbox to OpenShift cluster](#deploying-openshift-toolbox-to-openshift-cluster)